waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 	from (irb):4
 	from /Users/tansaku/.rvm/rubies/ruby-2.2.2/bin/irb:11:in `<main>'
 ```
+However we've changed the error message again so it's a great time to switch driver/navigator roles&nbsp;:twisted_rightwards_arrows:.

-The problem here seems to be that we have no method `working?` defined for `nil:NilClass`.
+The problem seems to be that we have no method `working?` defined for `nil:NilClass`.
 So what is `nil:NilClass` or `nil`?
-Look at the result that IRB shows for the 3rd statement in the above feature test.
+Look at the result that IRB shows for the 3rd statement in the above manual test.

 You should have ascertained that it is the `bike` variable.
 But why?
 Have a look at the code that assigns the bike variable `bike = docking_station.release_bike`.
 What is returned by `docking_station.release_bike`?